 CREDITS: The painting on the cover is Native Sons: The Black Horse Cavalry, by Don Prechtel, oil, 1985.
-The parole was found in the wall of the Spilman home, "Conway Grove, Warrenton, Virginia, now in the possession of Frank Miller.
+The parole of William Mason Spilman was found in the attic of the Spilman home, "Conway Grove," Warrenton, Virginia, when remodeled by M. Frank Miller, now of North Augusta, South Carolina.